Zum Hauptinhalt wechseln

 Mike Shimota Leader Profile Image

-We sat down with the country lead of Slalom’s new Australian office to find out where he came from, what motivates him, and the differences in work culture between APAC and the US.
+We sat down with the President and Regional APAC leader to find out where he came from, what motivates him, and the differences in work culture between APAC and the US.

 Can you tell us a bit about your career in consulting?